ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/Section_Rancher_Version/guide.en-gb.md

 ---
-title: 'Managed Ranher supported versions and lifecycle policies'
+title: 'Managed Rancher supported versions and lifecycle policiy'
-excerpt: 'A complete guide including release calendar, supported versions, and lifecycle policies for OVHcloud Managed Rancher Service.'
+excerpt: 'A complete guide including lifecycle policy, release calendar and supported versions for OVHcloud Managed Rancher Service.'
 updated: 2024-09-09
 ---

 ## Objective

-**This guide details supported Rancher versions and Managed Rancher lifecycle policies.**
+**This guide details Managed Rancher lifecycle policy, supported versions and release calendar.**

-### Maanged Rancher Service lifecycle policies
+### Managed Rancher Service lifecycle policies

 OVHcloud's Managed Rancher Service adheres to lifecycle policies to ensure the reliability and security of your managed service.
 New stable versions are regularly tested and released in order to provide the lastest securtity patchs and features set.
 Older versions may reach their End-of-Support (EoS) and then End-of-Life (EoL) status based on our lifecycle policy.
 Understanding these policies helps customers plan for upgrades and transitions to newer versions.